Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep a record of your blood pressure results.
 Ask your doctor which readings mean that you need medical attention.

-Take your blood pressure medication exactly as your doctor directed.
+Take your blood pressure medicine exactly as your doctor directed.

-Learn the possible side effects of any prescribed medications.
+Learn the possible side effects of any prescribed medicines.

-Tell your doctor about any medications you are taking.
-Some medications can cause malignant hypertension.
+Tell your doctor about any medicine you are taking.
+Some medicines can cause malignant hypertension.

-Avoid medications that contain heart stimulants, including over-the-counter drugs.
+Don't take medicines that contain heart stimulants, including over-the-counter medicines.
 Check for warnings about high blood pressure on the label.

 Check with your doctor before taking a decongestant.
 Some can worsen high blood pressure.